 Most states have enacted suitability statutes relating to life insurance and/or annuity products.
-Producers must comply with applicable state laws, rules and regulations governing suitability.
+Producers must comply with applicable state laws, rules and regulations governing suitability, and as states' rules evolve, producers must remain diligent in their understanding of the requirements.
 Several states have promulgated, or are currently considering, enhanced suitability standards for annuities.
 It is your responsibility to comply with these state requirements as they arise.
-If you are a registered representative associated with a broker-dealer, you must comply with FINRA suitability regulations and your broker-dealer's suitability procedures.
+If you are a registered representative associated with a broker-dealer, you must comply with FINRA suitability regulations, Regulation Best Interest (Reg B.I), and your broker-dealer's suitability procedures.

-In addition, the NAIC Suitability in Annuities Transactions Model Regulation (the Annuity Model Suitability Regulation) requires the following relating to annuities:
+In addition, the NAIC Suitability in Annuities Transactions Model Regulation (the Annuity Model Suitability Regulation) requires producers, as defined in this regulation, to act in the best interest of the consumer when making a recommendation of an annuity.